PAMinerva/LearnDirectX/_build/html/_sources/Tutorials/Appendices/01-MathBasics/spaces.md

 ## World space and World matrix

 When the input assembler sends its output to the next stage (the vertex shader), we have vertices in local space that we want to place in a 3D global scene shared by all objects.
-The space of the global scene is called world space, and the transformation to go from local to world space is called world transformation.
+The space of the global scene is called **world space**, and the transformation to go from local to world space is called **world transformation**.
 To represent the world space, we will use the same convention as the object space: left-handed system with the y-axis pointing upwards.

 ```{figure} images/04/world-space.png
 ```